DarkGhostHunter/Preloader/README.md

 #### `memoryLimit()`

 By default, Preloader defaults a memory limit of 32MB, which is enough for *most* applications.
-TThehe Preloader will generate a list of files until that memory limit is reached.
+The Preloader will generate a list of files until that memory limit is reached.

 You can set your own memory limit in **MB**.